Super Typhoon Man-yi makes landfall in east Philippines – DW – 11/16/2024

 Man-yi, or Pepito as it is known locally, is the sixth major storm to hit the Philippines in the past month.

 Four storms brewed in the western Pacific ocean simultaneously this month.
-This was the first time this had happened since records began in 1951, the Japan Meteorological Agency said.
+This was the first time this had happened in November — outside of the peak cyclone season between July and October — since records began in 1951, the Japan Meteorological Agency said.

 Rare weather occurrence